slburson/misc-extensions/README.md

 - `plist` _plist_: Yields, as two values, the successive pairs of elements of `plist'; that is, there is one iteration for each two elements.

+- `hash-table` _table_: Yields, as two values, the successive pairs of `table`.
+  (Warning: the ordering of pairs is Lisp-implementation-dependent and should not be relied on.)

 - `tails` _list_: Yields the successive tails (cdrs) of `list`, starting with `list` itself, which may be improper.